hydrogen-dev/raindrop-ui-web/README.md

 # Raindrop Client UI for Web

-This UI demo is an example implementation of the Raindrop Client Two Factor Authentication (2FA) protocol.
+This UI demo is an example implementation of the Raindrop Client Authentication protocol.
 The logic is divided into [backend/](./backend) and [frontend/](./frontend) components.

 ## Getting started
 The example backend runs on [express-generator](https://expressjs.com/en/starter/generator.html), while the frontend was generated with [create-react-app](https://github.com/facebook/create-react-app) skeleton code.
 After cloning the repository:

-### Enter your Hydro credentials
-- Update `backend/.env.example` with your credentials
-- Rename the config file to `.env`: `mv backend/.env.example backup/.env`

 ### Setting up the Backend
 - `cd backend`